-Kindergarten Teachers and Religious Education Coordinators participated in a series of workshops aimed at enhancing their skills and knowledge in teaching Religious Education.
+Kindergarten Teachers and Religious Education Coordinators participated in a series of workshops aimed at enhancing their skills and knowledge in teaching Religious Education especially focused on the new RE curriculum Years K-2.
 The workshops were designed to provide professional learning and support, equipping teachers with the expertise, confidence, and enthusiasm required to implement the new approach successfully.